kicaj29/.NET-Misc/README.md

 #### Top-level dependencies
 *In NuGet 2, you listed every single package to be included.
 In NuGet 4 (VS 2017), you only need to list top-level dependencies.
 Everything else is that those top-level dependencies require will be imported automatically.*
-**NOTE: the topic is about nuget dependencies and not dll dependencies!!!**
+**NOTE: the topic is about nuget dependencies and not dll references!!!**

 https://docs.microsoft.com/en-us/dotnet/core/tools/csproj